VMeiners/Text-Based-Dungeon-Crawler/README.md

+# **Bedtime Adventure Text Game**

+**Overview**
-The text based dungeon crawler was created with Python.

-In this program, a tired parent is attempting to gather all of the necessary items to lure their baby to bed and put them to sleep for the night.
-If the parent encounters the baby before all of the bedtime items are gathered, the baby will not go to sleep.
-If the parent manages to gather all of the bedtime items before encountering the baby, the baby will go to sleep.
+The Bedtime Adventure text-based dungeon crawler was created with Python.
+In this game, you play as a tired parent trying to collect all the necessary bedtime items to lure their baby to sleep.

-The rooms included in this program are the dining room, kitchen, living room, laundry room, bathroom, bedroom one, bedroom two, and play room.
-The items included in this program are pajamas, a book, a bottle, a pacifier, a blanket, and a teddy bear.
-The program’s villain is the baby who will do anything to avoid going to sleep for the night.
+**Gameplay**
+- Navigate through various rooms in the house: Living Room, Dining Room, Kitchen, Play Room, Laundry Room, Bedroom One, Bedroom Two, and Bathroom.
+- Collect six essential bedtime items: pajamas, book, bottle, pacifier, blanket, and teddy bear.
+- The baby, the game's villain, is located in the Laundry Room.
+- If you enter the Laundry Room before gathering all items, the baby refuses to sleep and you lose.
+- If you collect all six items before meeting the baby, you win.

+**Controls**
+- Move commands: North, South, East, West
+- When prompted, choose whether to take an item with: Yes or No
+- To exit the game at any time, type Exit

+**How It Works**
+- The player starts in the Living Room with an empty inventory.
+- Each move updates your current room and inventory.
+- Rooms are connected via directional moves stored in a dictionary.
+- Items are linked to specific rooms.
+- Collect items to progress and ultimately soothe the baby.

+**Sample Interaction**

+**Future Improvements**
+- Add input validation to accept uppercase/lowercase and prevent invalid commands.
+- Enhance gameplay with additional story elements or timed challenges.
+- Include a graphical interface for better user experience.